Asparagus plant care: watering, fertilising & more

 Pruning asparagus plants

 Asparagus plants require pruning or cutting back annually at the end of the year.
-Once spears have been left to grow into large feathery stems over the summer months, they can be cut down to ground levels using a clean and sharp pair of secateurs.
+Once spears have been left to grow into large feathery stems over the summer months, they can be cut down to ground level using a clean and sharp pair of secateurs.
 However, this must only be done once the asparagus crowns have been replenished and the foliage has turned yellow and died back.

 Common pests and diseases